iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 That's 100+ hours annually - time that could be spent on strategic tasks.

-At CalcuForMe, we've built 24+ calculators to give you back your time:
+At Calculate For Me, we've built 24+ calculators to give you back your time:

 ✓ Instant tax estimations
 ✓ Quick salary conversions